-If you’re trying to find the PA car seat laws 2022, here is the right place.
+If you’re trying to find the Pennsylvania car seat laws 2022, here is the right place.

 According to Pennsylvania State Law, children under 8 years of age must travel in an appropriate booster seat or child restraint device based on the child’s age.